bw-math/bw-math/source/assignments/problems/probability/03_RANDOM_VARIABLES.rst

 |        45          |            0.1             |
 +--------------------+----------------------------+

 a.
-Use this table to find Margaret's expected *revenue over the next month*.
+Use this table to find Meredith's expected *revenue over the next month*.
 Assume a month is *30 days*.

 b.
 The monthly cost of running a bakery is $2000.
-What is Margaret's expected *profit over the next month*?
+What is Meredith's expected *profit over the next month*?

 3. A small market orders copies of a certain magazine for its magazine rack each week.
 Let :math:`\mathcal{X}` represent the number of magazine demanded by customers over the course of a week.
 The probability density for the magazine deman is given by,